-2 The individual representing the disability community is the Executive Director of the Governor's Committee on Disability Issues and Employment (GCDE).
-The Chair of the GCDE serves as the alternate member.
+2 One member on the Task Force is appointed by the Office of the Governor to represent the disability community.
+The appointed individual is the Executive Director of the Governor's Committee on Disability Issues and Employment (GCDE), and the Chair of the GCDE serves as the alternate member.
+See Appendix X for a full list of Task Force members.